faustourrutiareyes/TaiwaneseIdentificationResearch/README.md

 # Taiwanese Electorate and Self-Identification Analysis Project

-This is a small research project aimed at finding a correlation between Taiwanese ethnic identification and preferred political party.
+This is a small research project aimed at finding a correlation between Taiwanese ethnic and political identification and preferred political party.

 ## Usage and Viewing